-Updated January 23rd, 2015: TurboTax has has just made all of the boxed and online versions available (U.S version and Canadian versions).
-You can now pick it up at Intuit.com if filing from the United States or Intuit.ca if you’re in Canada.
+Updated February 25th, 2015: All of the boxed and online versions of TurboTax are now available (U.S version and Canadian versions).
+You can now pick it up at Intuit.com if filing from the United States or Intuit.ca if you’re in Canada (NETFILE in Canada started on February 9th).
 Your options are listed below which all happen to be on sale at the moment:

 Boxed Versions (CD and downloads):